 The June 30th briefing will be the final media briefing.
 Media may continue to call the Joint Information Center for information at 970-980-2501.

 Road Closure Information:

-Larimer County Sheriff's Office now has a webpage dedicated to road closures due to the High Park Fire.
+The Larimer County Sheriff's Office has a webpage dedicated to road closures due to the High Park Fire.
 Visit the link http://larimersheriff.org/site-page/high-park-fire-road-information for more information.

-The High Park Fire Disaster Recovery Center is open on the Colorado State University Campus at Johnson Hall.
+Larimer County has opened the High Park Fire Disaster Recovery Center on the Colorado State University Campus at Johnson Hall.
 The center is open Mon-Fri from 9 a.m. to 6 p.m. and Saturday and Sunday from 9 a.m. to 3 p.m.
 Parking is free for victims on the south side of the administration building.
 For more information, please visit their website at http://www.safety.colostate.edu.

 Public information is available at the Larimer County Emergency Information line at 970-498-5500 where information officers are answering the phone during the day and evening, and at www.larimer.org or on Twitter @ larimersheriff or Inciweb at www.inciweb.org/incident/2904/.

-Find out if your loved ones are safe here (United Way Safe and Well Registry):
+Find out if your loved ones are safe here (Red Cross Safe and Well Registry):

 For the latest updated map of the High Park Fire, check out this link:

 Residents are reminded to receive emergency notifications on cell phones or email and should visit the website at www.leta911.org.